kimdurante/gis-workshop-waml-template/content/acquisitions.md

 ## Acquisitions Workflow

-SUL acquires geospatial data from a number of sources, including:

-* Commercial vendors
-* Public data providers
-* Scholarly research
-* Special projects and support initiaitves

-Data often are acquired as 'collections', meaning they contain multiple layers relating to a common theme, place, or event.

-It is crucial to understand what access and use restrictions apply before downloading and distributing data and may require consultation with the data provider or publisher.
-Rights information and other similarities amongst the data can sometimes be gathered by performing an assessment of the collection and/or examining files in a GIS.
+SUL acquires geospatial data from a number of sources, including commercial vendors, public data providers, researchers, and special projects (ex. cooperative cataloging partnerships).
+Data often are acquired as collections - meaning they contain multiple layers relating a similar theme, place, and/or event.
+During the acquisitions process, it is important to understand clearly what access and use restrictions apply to the collection before downloading and distributing data.
+This may require consultation with the data provider or reading through legal documentation on websites.

 ## Assessment